The School's Vision

 In an environment where all can flourish and are treated with dignity and respect, with a core focus on relationships.
 A call to live fulfilled lives as uniquely gifted individuals, pupils will be equipped to accept difference of all varieties, Every one of us is encouraged to stretch themselves spiritually, morally, intellectually, imaginatively and actively.

-We aim for ‘all its fullness’ striving to make the world a better place.
+We aim for life in ‘all its fullness’ striving to make the world a better place.

 We challenge all forms of prejudice, and have an approach to education that embodies an ethos of action-taking, challenging injustice and becoming agents of change in the transformation of ourselves, our relationships and our communities from the local level to the global.
 A commitment to global citizenship/courageous advocacy and treating all people with dignity and respect, confidently challenging and confronting injustice and inequality as articulate advocates of change